 At the heart of the Nova Scotia International Student Program is the homestay program.
 Living with a Canadian family is the best way to learn English and experience Canadian culture.

 When seeking host families for our program, our goal is to create relationships.
 We keep this in mind throughout our recruitment and screening process.
 We want to go above and beyond simply providing a place for the student to stay.
 We want to provide a Canadian home that will offer guidance and understanding and will be a home away from home for the student.
 All host families undergo a Criminal Records Check and Child Abuse Registry.

 Host families welcome students into their homes and treat them as part of the family.
 This is the ideal way to integrate into Canadian communities.
 Students have the same responsibilities as every other member of the family.
 This includes contributing to the completion of household chores and respecting the rules of the host family.
-Host families enjoy the enriching and challenging experience hosting an international student brings.
+Host families enjoy the enriching experience hosting an international student brings.
 They become an important part of a student’s daily life.